leanprover/logic_and_proof_lean3/sets_in_lean.rst

     show x ∈ Bᶜ, from this
     -- END

-Once again, we can use versions of the theorems designed specifically for sets:
+Once again, we can use the theorems designed specifically for sets:

 .. code-block:: lean